 — Sir Francis Bacon

 Quorum lessons focused on improving home teaching rarely work.
-In fact, I have made it a personal rule that I will never mention home teaching results or efforts in weekly group meetings.
-I tried the pound-the-pulpit-damnation-home-teaching lesson back when I was a student ward EQP.
+In fact, I have made it a personal rule that I will never mention home teaching results or efforts in weekly group or quorum meetings.
+I tried the pound-the-pulpit-damnation-home-teaching lesson back when I was a young single adult ward elder’s quorum president.
 When I gave the lesson our home teaching was at 40% and a few months later it was 39%.
 Nothing happened.

 - Delegate every other task/responsibility possible so you have the time available to sit down individually with each member of the quorum.
 DO NOT delegate this to your counselors.
-It is important that you are the one they see each month.
+It is crucial you are the one they meet with each month.

 - Follow the spirit and create the best format that works for you during these interviews (spiritual thought, report on each family, personal progress)